African Lions (Panthera leo krugeri) spend most of their day resting, both in the Sedgwick County Zoo and in the wild.

 The Wichita Zoo is a good place to visit even during cold or inclement weather.
 Although the zoo is quite large, the indoor attractions are all clustered near the main entrance and it is easy to move between them without spending much time outdoors.

-New since 2007 is the Wichita zoo's first marine aquatic exhibit, the Penguin Cove.
+The Wichita zoo's first marine aquatic exhibit, the Penguin Cove, opened in 2007.
 The $1.5 million exhibit mimics the birds' native habitat and features a rocky area with coves flanking a 42,000 gallon pool.
 Penguin Cove is home to a small colony of Humboldt penguins.